knocklabs/javascript/examples/slack-kit-example/README.md

 Before we dig into the actual SlackKit UI components and their functionality, let's look at how we share certain values across those components in our application.

-In the `@knocklabs/react` package, Knock already exposes a `KnockProvider` component that is meant to provide top-level authenticated and authorization to component farther down in the component tree.
+In the `@knocklabs/react` package, Knock already exposes a `KnockProvider` component that is meant to provide top-level authentication and authorization to components farther down in the component tree.

 With the SlackKit release, the `@knocklabs/react` package now also contains a Slack-specific provider, called `KnockSlackProvider`.
 Since these both rely on React context, they are implemented as client-side components in `/app/components/providers.tsx` in the following manner: